GINA MESSINA-DYSERT, Ph.D.

 - “Women and Blogging: Exercising the Thealogy of Carol Christ.”
 Journal of Religion and Popular Culture.
 July, 2011.

-- “Women Blogging Theology,” in Messina-Dysert, Gina and Rosemary Radford Ruether (ed.)
+- “Exploring the “F-Word” in Religion,” in Messina-Dysert, Gina and Rosemary Radford Ruether (ed.)
 Feminism and Religion in the 21st Century: Utilizing Technology to Expand Borders.
 Routledge, Forthcoming, 2013.

 - “Is God Absent on Grey Street?: Theodicy, Domestic Violence, and the Dave Matthews Band,” in Beaudoin, Thomas. (ed.)
-Rock and Theology.
-Liturgical Press, Forthcoming, 2013.
+Secular Music and Sacred Theology.
+Liturgical Press, 2013.